cloudstateio/springboot-support/README.md

 ### Using properties instead constructors

-Unfortunately in this present version of the library we do not support injection via constructors.
+It is currently not possible to inject Cloudstate's EntityId and Context properties via constructor.
-We know that this is not a good practice mainly for creating tests, but due to some characteristics of the life cycle of objects managed by cloudstate java support, we are currently unable to provide support to constructors.
+This is because the life cycles of these priorities differ from the life cycle of objects managed directly by Spring.
-This is not to say that it will always be so and we hope to resolve these [issue](https://github.com/sleipnir/spring-boot-cloudstate-starter/issues/6) soon and enable the use of constructors in the future.

-Obviously this is only a problem if you want to inject EntityId or EventSourcedEntityCreationContext.
+This is obviously only an issue if you want to inject EntityId or EventSourcedEntityCreationContext.
-Otherwise, if you want to inject only other Beans from the Spring Context you can use injection via constructors as normal.
+Otherwise, if you want to inject only other Spring Context Beans, you can use injection via builders as normal.

-The constructors below would be perfectly acceptable:
+The builders below would be perfectly acceptable:

 ```java
 @EventSourcedEntity